morphic-lang/morphic/README.md

 To build Morphic you will need an up-to-date [Rust](https://rustup.rs/) compiler and a development copy of LLVM 16.
 Appropriate LLVM packages are available on Debian and Ubuntu from the [LLVM repository](https://apt.llvm.org/).
 On other platforms, you may need to build LLVM from scratch.
 See the [LLVM docs](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm) for details.
 Once you have installed Rust and LLVM 16, simply run `cargo build`.

 Syntax highlighting is available via the Morphic [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=morphic-lang.morphic).

+## Extra build options

+Typically, you should not need any extra environment variables when building Morphic.
+However, Morphic's build process does depend on the presence of several command line tools, and we provide the option to explicitly specify their locations via:

+- `MORPHIC_CLANG_PATH`